Spousal Maintenance

 Are You Eligible for Spousal Maintenance?

-The financial resources of both parties
+Income and financial resources of both parties

 The length of the relationship